 In this blog, we’ll discuss business process reengineering, how it can help your company, how it’s different from Business Process Management (BPM) and Business Process Improvement (BPI), the 6 steps that can ensure successful BPR efforts, and an example of business process reengineering.

-BPR affects many major components of a business such as the organization, process, technology, culture, and the overall strategy of the business.
+Business process reengineering involves major components of a business such as the organization, process, technology, culture, and the overall strategy of the business.
 These efforts can be categorized into 3 broad phases – the analysis phase, the design phase, and the implementation phase.

 Business process reengineering often takes place when there is a pending threat to the company such as increasing competition, decreasing market share, or new and innovative business opportunities that need to be leveraged.
 BPR can help increase employee productivity and customer satisfaction by streamlining business processes and revamping existing systems.
 This activity can also have a positive impact on the company’s profitability and competitive advantage against competitors.